blackappsolutions/core-content-jobs/README.md

 # Content Sync

 ## Overview
-CoreMedia CMS Extension to sync Content from A to B. Developed against Version 2010.2 It introduces the ContentType `ContentSync`, which is used as a Job-Definition with the following properties:
+CoreMedia CMS Extension to sync Content from A to B. Developed against Version 2010.3 It introduces the ContentType `ContentSync`, which is used as a Job-Definition with the following properties:

   * `sourceContent`: Create a new resource of type `FolderProperties` and the name `_folderToSync` in the CMS folder you want export/sync, which serves as a marker resource.
 Add this resource into the `sourceFolder`-Property.
 Or alternative

   * `active`: Used to arm this job, when enable.
-Also check in the resource after setting this property!
+Also check-in the resource after setting this property!
   * `localSettings.sync-type`: Select different types of syncs:
-    * `0` ServerXMLExport
+    * `rssImport`
-    * `1` ServerXMLImport
+    * `xmlImport`
-    * `2` Dummy-Export
+    * `xmlExport`
   * `localSettings.export-storage-url`:
     * file:///
     * s3://